We Love —

 - Breakfast at your hotel, followed by a morning at leisure.
 In the afternoon, meet at your hotel at 1.00 pm.
 You'll be driven to Hue without a guide.

-- On the way to Hue, you will cross the Hai Van Pass, which offers magnificent views of the central coast and Lang Co beach - one of the most beautiful beaches in Vietnam - from its summit.
+- On the way to Hue, you will cross the Hai Van Pass, which offers magnificent views of the central coast and Lang Co Beach - one of the most beautiful beaches in Vietnam - from its summit.

 - Stop at An Bằng village in Hue - a small fishing village also known as the "city of spirits" or "land where the dead live".
 You will be amazed by a series of beautifully designed and elaborate tombs for your ancestors and even for family members who have not yet died.

-- Arrive in Hoian around 5:00 pm, free time.
+- Arrive in Hoian around 5:00 pm, leisure time.

 Overnight stay in Hoi An in the hotel of your chosen category.